thephpleague/uri-src/docs/components/7.0/api.md

 Path::new()->value();                        // displays ''
 ~~~

-Because URI component car be formatted differently depending on the context, each objects exposes
+Because URI component can be formatted differently depending on the context, each object exposes
 different representations:

 ~~~php